 Off Campus & On the Trails

 Colby College promotes interdisciplinary exploration by making sure students have the opportunity to explore their interests outside of the classroom.
-As a partner with Colby, Maine Huts & Trails helps to provide an opportunity for to discover the skills and connections that are beneficial to the student's path.
+As a partner with Colby, Maine Huts & Trails helps to provide an opportunity to discover the skills and connections that are beneficial to the student's path.

 This past January, Geology & Environmental Science student Eli, spent time in all 4 Huts focusing on outdoor education and operation of the off the grid systems.